-To avoid these kinds of clients I try to have a face-to-face conversation with them to establish a level of respect.
-I’ve also begun charging higher prices to weed out all of the potential clients who aren’t as serious about their business.
+To avoid these kinds of clients, I try to have a face-to-face conversation with them to establish a level of respect.
+I’ve also begun charging higher prices to weed out all the potential clients who aren’t as serious about their business.

 Jimbo Bernaus – Letterer & Art Director

 I believe that any successful design job starts with good communication skills and asking the right questions.
 By setting things up in the beginning, we will certainly avoid a huge percentage of problems down the road.
 Having said that, one of the things I try to avoid as much as possible is to deal with clients with 3 or more decision-makers.
 Even if all design work has to follow a set of rules that make the final product unique, we all know that both design and art can be subjective, and each individual will think differently about it.
 After a few bad experiences, now I understand that I have to make sure I know who is going to make the final decision and communicate to that person alone.

 To avoid any kind of headache, it’s vital to stick to a plan and follow steps.
 Mine are:

 - Make sure I know who I’m working with and state in the beginning that I want to communicate with the decision-maker.

 - Once this is set up I ask them for a detailed brief (or provide them some questions if they don’t know exactly what a brief consists of).
 I usually jump on a call to meet them in person.

 - After knowing a little bit more about their business and idea, I send them a detailed proposal with a budget.